yoctopuce/YoctoCloud/README.md

 This script PHP will allow you to create your very own visualisation cloud to control Yoctopuce sensors.
-Basically you will be able to interactively build a user interface with graphs showing your Yoctopuce data history.
+Basically you will be able to interactively build a user interface with graphs showing your Yoctopuce sensors data history.

 ## Installation
 1. Copy all seven php files on your PHP server, preferably in a sub folder